Documentation Index

 "profitability", "working capital", "debt") or exact slug (e.g. "ebitda", "roe", "net_working_capital").
 Exact slug lookup always returns a single result instantly.Maximum results for keyword search.
 Default

 5, maximum 20.
-Ignored for exact slug matches.Returns
+Ignored for exact slug matches."en" for English (default) or "it" for Italian.Returns

-A JSON list of metric definitions, each containing:Human-readable metric name — always show this to users.
+A JSON list of metric definitions, each containing:Human-readable metric name.

 Plain-language explanation of what the metric measures.